Finite-key security analysis of differential-phase-shift quantum key distribution

 Then, thanks to Lemmas~1 and 2 in~\cite{npjmizu2018}, we have the relation between the probabilities of obtaining a phase error, a bit error and the weight $a$ as

 with $\lambda:=3+\sqrt{5}$.
 Importantly, this inequality holds for any state $\hat{\sigma}_{AB}$ of systems $AB$.

 To derive the upper bound on the number of phase errors $N_{\ph}^{\U{U}}$, we consider the following stochastic trial of measuring $N_{\det}$ systems $AB$.
 As described in step~\ref{tt} of the actual protocol, Bob probabilistically associates each detected round with the code or sample one with probability $t$ or $1-t$, respectively.
 For the code rounds, Alice and Bob extract the secret key while the sample ones are used to learn bit error rate $e_{\bit}$ defined in Eq.~(\ref{biter}).
 We define the random variable $\chi^{(i)}_{\U{r}}\in\{0,1\}$, which takes the value of 0 (1) if the $i^{\U{th}}$ detected round with $i\in\mathcal{D}$ is the code (sample) one.
-If $\chi^{(i)}_{\U{r}}=0$, Alice first measures her three qubits associated with the $i^{\U{th}}$ detected round in the $Z$-basis and learns its weight $\wt(\bm{z})$ with the POVM $\{\hat{P}_a\}_{a=0}^3$ defined in Eq.~(\ref{eqPA}).
+If $\chi^{(i)}_{\U{r}}=0$, Alice carries out the quantum nondemolition (QND) measurement on her three qubits associated with the $i^{\U{th}}$ detected round to learn the weight $\wt(\bm{z})$ with the POVM $\{\hat{P}_a\}_{a=0}^3$ defined in Eq.~(\ref{eqPA}).
 After that Alice and Bob measure their systems to know whether the $i^{\U{th}}$ detected round has a phase error or not by the POVM $\{\hat{e}_{\ph},\hat{I}_{AB}-\hat{e}_{\ph}\}$ defined in Eq.~(\ref{eqPh}).
 Recall that such simultaneous measurements are allowed because $\hat{e}_{\ph}$ and $\hat{P}_a$ commute for any $a\in\{0,1,2,3\}$.
+Fig.~\ref{virtualAlice} depicts Alice's measurement procedures when $\chi^{(i)}_{\U{r}}=0$.
 On the other hand, if $\chi^{(i)}_{\U{r}}=1$, Alice and Bob measure their systems to know whether the $i^{\U{th}}$ detected round has a bit error or not by the POVM $\{\hat{e}_{\bit},\hat{I}_{AB}-\hat{e}_{\bit}\}$ defined in Eq.~(\ref{eqPb}).
 These situations are illustrated in Fig.~\ref{diagram}.

 In this stochastic trial, the $i^{\U{th}}$ measurement outcome is in set

 where ``ph" (``bit") denotes the measurment outcome that the $i^{\U{th}}$ detected round entails the phase (bit) error, and ``$\overline{\ph}$" (``$\overline{\bit}$") has no-phase (no-bit) error.
 We introduce the following random variables $\chi^{(i)}_{\U{ph}},\{\chi^{(i)}_{a}\}_{a=0}^3$ and $\chi^{(i)}_{\U{bit}}$, each of which takes the value of 0 or 1 according to the $i^{\U{th}}$ measurement outcome: